vaishk/vaishk.github.io/_posts/2016-10-15-Hello,-World.md

 This industry is making me feel like that.
 I was writing a big rant about it, but I guess it cooled off.
 I might finish it, though.
 This June is going to be the most uncertain month of my life.
 I am to decide what to do with this year- study or find some job, and minuter details thereof.
 Now I have to also decide how long and how far I am going to tolerate the traditional publishing bigotry.
 In other words- To self-publish or not?
 I am reading a guide to self-publishing.
 That, coupled with the experience I will have with literary agents this month should help me take a call by the end of June.
 As of now, I am bored, tired and pissed with them.
 I wish them good luck to sweep me off my feet.

+Anyway, turns out the genre of my book is actually "Contemporary fiction" and not so much "Literary fiction", all though it is very much literary fiction.
+If I wrote the book without knowing that, it probably doesn't matter.
+Just a marketing gimmick I guess.
+I am trying to use more of these marketing gimmicks to plead my case.
+I hope these are just first-time author formalities, and that I don't have to do it ever again.
+Why divide books into genres?
+It is not even practical.

 ### Rigorous Documentation of Hopes and Aspirations
-*3 October 2014: After a round of rejections, before sending second round of queries*
+*3 Oct 2014: After a round of rejections, before sending second round of queries*

 I absolutely must finish the work I have left with MTAE (Means to an end).
 Once I go back to college, I am never going to find even breathing time, let alone time for sending mails to strangers.
 Anyway, I am almost done with the synopsis.
 I just have to tweak it a bit grammatically.
 Also, I have to read parts of the first 3 chapters and whole of the first 5 pages and make sure that I am still happy with its form and matter.
 Now finding out whether I will still remain happy or not might be something that I want to procrastinate.
 Why do you think I am writing this instead?